2025 Durand Cup knockout stage

-The 2025 Durand Cup knockout stage will begin with the quarter-finals on 16 August and conclude with the final match on 23 August 2025 at the Vivekananda Yuba Bharati Krirangan in Kolkata, West Bengal, which will be the 2025 Durand Cup.
-A total of 8 teams will compete in the knockout stage.
+The 2025 Durand Cup knockout stage began with the quarter-finals on 16 August, and concluded with the final match on 23 August 2025 at the Vivekananda Yuba Bharati Krirangan in Kolkata, West Bengal.
+A total of 8 teams competed in the knockout stage.

 Qualified teams

 The top-placed team and the two best runners-up from each of the six groups will qualify for the knockout stage.